Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

-- started working for you before your application for ReAct II funding has been approved
+- started working for you before your application for ReAct funding has been approved

-- received paid employment of any kind continuously for six weeks or more in the six months prior to applying for support
+- received paid employment of any kind continuously for 6 weeks or more in the 3 months prior to applying for support

-- undertaken any publicly-funded training, including Work Based Learning programmes, since being made redundant.
+- undertaken any publicly-funded training, including the work based learning suite of programmes, since being made redundant.

 Find out more

-You can get more information on ReAct II from the ReAct Team in Swansea, from your local Careers Wales office or from Learning and Careers Advice on 0800 100 900.
+You can get more information on ReAct from the Skills Delivery Team in Swansea: